top of page

 The Misguided Origins of the Paleo Macronutrient Model

-Perhaps most damaging to the credibility of the Paleo Diet is that the revised macronutrient ranges found in Ruffett and Collard’s study overlap significantly with modern dietary guidelines from organisations such as the USDA and WHO.
-If hunter-gatherer diets fall within ranges already recommended by mainstream nutrition authorities, then the claim that the Paleo Diet is uniquely healthy compared to conventional diets becomes questionable.
+Perhaps most damaging to the credibility of the modern Paleo Diet is that these revised macronutrient ranges overlap significantly with mainstream dietary guidelines from organisations such as the USDA and WHO.
+If hunter-gatherer diets fall within ranges already recommended by contemporary nutrition authorities, the claim that the Paleo Diet is uniquely healthy becomes questionable.

 Early Humans and the Importance of Starch

-Even the idea that grains and legumes were absent from human diets before agriculture is incorrect.
-A fascinating 2023 archaeological study examined stone tools from the Middle Pleistocene site of Gesher Benot Ya’aqov in Israel, dating back 780,000 years.
-By analysing starch grains found on the tools, researchers discovered that early hominins were processing a variety of plant foods, including acorns, grass grains, water chestnuts, yellow water lily rhizomes and legume seeds.
+Even the idea that grains and legumes were absent from pre-agricultural diets is incorrect.
+A 2023 archaeological study examined stone tools from the Middle Pleistocene site of Gesher Benot Ya’aqov in Israel, dating back 780,000 years.
+By analysing starch grains found on the tools, researchers discovered that early hominins were processing a variety of plant foods, including acorns, grass grains, water chestnuts, yellow water lily rhizomes, and legume seeds.

 Evolution, Adaptation and the Myth of a “Perfect” Diet

-Furthermore, not all forms of food processing are inherently harmful.
-While ultra-processed foods high in added sugars, trans fats and preservatives contribute to health problems, traditional methods like fermentation, cooking and food preservation actually improve nutrient availability and digestibility.
-The notion that only pre-agricultural foods are beneficial ignores the ways in which human diets have evolved alongside technological advances.
+Moreover, not all forms of food processing are inherently harmful.
+While ultra-processed foods high in added sugars, trans fats and preservatives contribute to health problems, traditional methods like fermentation, cooking, and food preservation improve nutrient availability and digestibility.
+The notion that only pre-agricultural foods are beneficial ignores the ways in which our diets have evolved alongside technology and culture.

 Final Thoughts

-The modern Paleo Diet presents a captivating, simplified and misleading version of pre-agricultural diets.
-The evidence from various studies, including Lieberman’s ethnographic study, Ruffett & Collard’s macronutrient analysis and the archaeological findings at Gesher Benot Ya’aqov all demonstrate that:
+The modern Paleo Diet presents a captivating but misleading version of pre-agricultural diets.
+Evidence from recent ethnographic studies, nutritional analysis and archaeology shows that:

 • Hunter-gatherer diets were highly diverse, with no single macronutrient ratio defining pre-agricultural nutrition.

-• Carbohydrates, including starchy plants and honey, were important and actively sought-after food sources.
+• Carbohydrates, including starchy plants and honey, were important and actively sought-after.

-• The Paleo Diet’s macronutrient recommendations are based on flawed and regionally limited data.
+• The modern Paleo Diet’s macronutrient recommendations are based on flawed and regionally limited data.

-• Modern humans have evolved adaptations to digest dairy, grains, and legumes, making them a natural part of many diets.
+• Modern humans have evolved adaptations to digest dairy, grains, and legumes.

-• Many of the Paleo Diet’s principles overlap with mainstream nutritional guidelines, undermining claims of its superiority.
+• Many Paleo principles already overlap with established nutritional guidelines.

-While the Paleo Diet’s emphasis on whole, unprocessed foods is certainly beneficial - especially when transitioning from a diet rich in processed and ultra-processed foods - its strict restrictions are not grounded in evolutionary reality.
+While the modern Paleo Diet’s focus on whole, unprocessed foods can be beneficial - particularly when transitioning away from a heavily processed diet - its strict restrictions are not grounded in evolutionary reality.

-A diet that ensured survival in pre-industrial societies is not necessarily the ideal blueprint for maximising healthspan in the 21st century.
-A truly evidence-based approach to nutrition recognises the diversity of ancestral diets and the adaptability of the human body.
-Instead of following an idealised dietary trend, focusing on whole foods, balanced macronutrient intake, and sustainable eating habits remains the best approach to long-term health.
+A diet that ensured survival in pre-industrial societies is not necessarily the ideal blueprint for healthspan in the 21st century.
+A truly evidence-based approach to nutrition recognises the diversity of ancestral diets AND the adaptability of the human body.
+Rather than idealising a narrow dietary past, enjoying a wide variety of whole foods (including grains and legumes); plus foods not available within our own ability to gather, balanced macronutrients - remains the best dietary approach to long-term health.

 For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.